abelsj60/lexical-401/lined-code-node/v1/README.md

 The `LinedCodeNode` is very flexible.

-With it, you can create dedicated Lexical code editors, call attention to specific lines of code on the fly, and enable users to toggle color schemas, line-number visibility, and more, with the touch of a button.
+With it, you can create dedicated Lexical code editors, call attention to specific lines of code on the fly, and enable users to toggle color schemes, line-number visibility, and more, at the touch of a button.

 ## Philosophy